 Upland game hunting for Californian quail is generally done on private property, mostly high country sheep stations in the drier parts of Central Otago including the Earnscleugh, Omakau, Bannock Burn, Ida, Patearoa and Tarras areas, to name a few.
 Healthy quail populations are scattered throughout Central Otago and the southern lakes.

 Permission from landowners is required before hunting, but using a polite approach, hunters are seldom refused and may even be given a few pointers.

-More information: Contact our Dunedin Office email@example.com for advice and brochures on hunting and wetland creation.
+More information: Contact our Dunedin Office email@example.com for advice on hunting and wetland creation.